Historical Hummingbird Plume Lookout in Kananaskis Country, Alberta, Canada.

 I stop and call to the bear. ' Yo, Bear'.
 Bear looks at me: I look at bear.
 Neither of us make an immediate decision, however, proceeding may be unsafe.
 After a few seconds of speaking softly to the bear, who is justifiably reluctant to leave the meal, two large, gentle steps are taken backward, stop, and hold ground.

 'Bear' acknowledges my token gesture of relinquishing territory and decides to retreat.

 What happens next is unusual in my experience.
 Normally the bear will leave by the most efficient route available, i.e. directly away from my position.
 While I watch this beautiful animal, 'Bear' chooses to lumber across the clearing directly in front of me to exit into forest to the left.
 It may be a reluctant gesture of trust.
 A moment is taken to allow bear to relax, before continuing expeditiously on my way.

 "Bear' would have been long gone if the fast water had not masked my arrival.
-Yelling before entering the clearing would have 'Bear' departing prior to my arrival.
+Yelling prior to entering the clearing would have 'Bear' departing prior to my arrival.

 The remainder of the return hike from Hummingbird Plume Lookout is uneventful but an off trail shortcut is taken from forest to groomed, grassy slope, past the Bronze run chair lift, the Nakiska maintenance facility and up the road to my lone car in the parking area.

 The front half of the day has been busy but, initially sunny skies have yielded to low, overcast ceilings with intermittent hints of potential rain.